-Members of 4 New Square Chambers are frequently instructed in commercial fraud work both on and offshore.
+4 New Square is recognised as a leading set for Civil Fraud in the Legal 500.
+Our members are frequently instructed in commercial fraud work both on and offshore.
 That work arises in many different contexts and includes civil fraud in all its forms: from international conspiracy cases, to cases involving bribery or corruption, to fraudulent insurance claims, to claims involving trusts and fiduciaries.
 Our work includes asset recovery and enforcement.

 Given this expertise, Members of Chambers are regularly instructed at short notice to seek, resist or discharge urgent injunctive and other pre-emptive relief, including freezing injunctions, search orders, Norwich Pharmacal and Bankers Trust orders, and we also have substantial experience of committal applications arising out of breaches of injunctive orders.